-Neurofibromatosis (NF) is an inherited condition that may cause changes in the skin, nervous system, bones, and endocrine glands.
-NF I occurs in approximately 1 out of every 3,000 individuals.
-There are eight distinct types of NF, and NF I comprises over 85% of all cases.
+Neurofibromatosis Type 1 (NF or NF1) is an inherited condition that may cause changes in the skin, nervous system, bones, and endocrine glands.
+NF1 occurs in approximately 1 out of every 3,000 individuals.
+There are eight distinct types of NF, and NF1 comprises over 85% of all cases.
 Neurofibromatosis affects all races and is slightly more common in males.
 The skin shows evidence of café-au-lait spots and neurofibromas.
 Café-au-lait spots are light or dark-brown in color, flat and vary in size from small to very large (>20 cm).
 Café-au-lait spots may be present at birth or develop early in infancy or childhood.
 Small freckle-like spots are often seen in the underarm area or groin.
 Neurofibromas are usually smooth, soft, skin colored nodules that may occur anywhere on the skin and usually appear during puberty.
+Some skin findings may be present at birth.
+Some children with NF1 may have an increased head size.

-Two of the following criteria for NF I must be met:
+Two of the following criteria for NF1 must be met:

 Multiple (6 or more) café-au-lait spots >1.5 cm in size or >0.5 cm in size in children 5 years old or younger